Atif-Ali-Jaedi/luxey-ui/README.md

 - **Dark Mode**: After a long time I finally added dark mode.
 - **Theming**: The ability to customize the original theme colors within your css by using css variables.
-- **Better** Customization: Now, it's a lot easier to customize the components.
+- **Better Customization**: Now, it's a lot easier to customize the components.
 - **Input**: Added the most requested component "input".
 - **Components**: Fixed the badge and the button component.
 Also remade entirely the card and the textarea component and Adjusted all the components for darkmode.